hola-s/webos7-homescreen-customization/README.md

 ## Background

-On webOS 22, the Home app has been completely rewritten using QML.
+On webOS 22, the Home app has been completely written using QML.
 The layout and user interface are defined entirely within QML files

 ```
 /usr/palm/applications/com.webos.app.home/qml/UserInterfaceLayer/Containers/MainView.qml